 - The political science doctoral program at New York University in New York, NY, takes on about 12 students each year, leading to small courses and strong student-faculty interactions.

-- For 2017, U.S. News & World Report tied the University of California in Los Angeles at #2 in the nation among Top Public Schools.
+- For 2020, U.S. News & World Report ranked the University of California in Los Angeles at #1 in the nation among Top Public Schools.

 - At the University of Michigan in Ann Arbor, graduate students can participate in organizations such as the Graduate Association of Political Scientists, the Political Scientists of Color and the Women's Caucus.